 What is critique?

 A critique is an oral discussion strategy used to analyze, describe, and interpret works of art and design and helps us hone our persuasive oral information gathering and justification skills.
-A critique is a form of community and relationship building and a fundamental component of reflective practice (Schön 1984).
-Experience alone does not necessarily lead to learning, deliberate analysis and reflection on experience are essential in order to improve the way we work.
-The classroom becomes a community of learning (Elkins 2011).
+A critique is a form of community, relationship building, and a fundamental component of reflective practice (Schön, 1984).
+Experience alone does not necessarily lead to learning; deliberate analysis and reflection on experience are essential to improve the way we work.
+The classroom becomes a community of learning (Elkins, 2011).

 Are you new to this process?

-If you have not engaged in the process of critique in prior courses or you’re looking for additional guidance, take a look at Mitch Goldstein’s How to Crit website.
-For a deeper dive into the topic, The Critique Handbook (Kendall and Crawford 2010) is recommended.
+If you have not engaged in the process of critique in prior courses or are looking for additional guidance, look at Mitch Goldstein’s How to Crit website.
+The Critique Handbook (Kendall and Crawford, 2010) is recommended for a deeper dive into the topic.

 How we will orchestrate critiques in class

 When you show your work, you may provide a brief introduction and share the title of the work.
 After a student shows or walks through their work, you will be asked to recall specifics details and aesthetic strategies employed in the work you just experienced.

 Listen!
 Most students who are new to this process fail to understand that criticism of a work does not mean the work is bad, or that the creator has failed in some way.
 In order to refine our ability to produce effective works, we must listen to what the participants in the critique have to say about it.